Elizabeth Stafford: Career

 Elizabeth Stafford's parents were staunch Protestants, and on 29 March 1555, during the reign of the Catholic Mary I, they took their two children, Elizabeth and Edward, in the company of a cousin, Elizabeth Sandys, into exile.
 In 1556 they were in Geneva, where on 4 January 1556 the Protestant reformer, John Calvin, stood as godfather to their youngest son, John Stafford, and where Sir William Stafford died, and was buried on 5 May of that year.
 After Sir William Stafford's death a dispute ensued with Calvin over the custody of his godson, John Stafford, and Dorothy Stafford 'managed to escape' with her children, in the company of Elizabeth Sandys, to Basel, where the Stafford family were neighbours of the Protestant reformer John Knox.
 In November 1558 Queen Mary died and Elizabeth I acceded to the throne, and on 14 January 1559 Dorothy Stafford and her children left Basel for England.
 The family took up residence for a time at Waltham, Essex.

-Elizabeth Stafford joined her mother, Dorothy, as a chamberer in Queen Elizabeth's privy chamber on 28 November 1568.
+She joined her mother, Dorothy, in Queen Elizabeth's service.
+The Scottish envoy James Melville of Halhill met them both at court in 1564.
+He had known them in France.
+On 26 October 1568, Elizabeth Stafford, identified as one of the Queen's chamberers, was given a black satin gown with black velvet edgings or guards.
 She received £20 yearly on St Andrew's Day with fabric for her livery clothes of russet satin edged with black velvet.
+Elizabeth I gave her twenty yards of velvet for a gown on 6 November 1573 "agaynst her Mariage to Mr Drurye".